-Remark that the 5-cycle $C_5$ is 3-irregular and is not $(1,2,2)$-colorable, hence the result of Proposition~\ref{p1222} is tight in a certain sense.
+Remark that the 5-cycle $C_5$ is 3-irregular and is not $(1,2,2)$-colorable, hence the result of Theorem~\ref{p1222} is tight in a certain sense.
 However, there are 3-irregular subcubic graphs that are $(1,2,2,3)$-colorable.
-The graph from Figure~\ref{f1p15} is such an example (the vertex $x$ can be recolored 1 and then color $2_c$ can be replaced by color 3).
+The graphs from Figure~\ref{f1p15} are such examples (the color $2_c$ can be replaced by color 3).